inth3wild/Loan-Calculator/README.md

 ## Technologies

-An application built with HTML and Javascript.
+An application built with HTML, CSS, Bootstrap and Javascript.

 ## Getting Started